I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 a "Host of Golden Daffodils"?

-Plant what you can afford in clumps and let them naturalize.
+Plant as many as you can afford in clumps and let them naturalize.
 In a few short years, they will form what Gertrude Jekyll called " a drift" of colour.

 When the blooms are spent, cut back the bloom stems only and let the leaves lie in the garden - no matter how much you think they are not pretty.... put some mulch over them or plant annuals like Pansies in front.